 - Use sunscreen and wear a wide-brimmed hat to protect against sunburn.

-- Check on family members, friends, and neighbors, particularly those more vulnerable to heat-related illnesses.
+- Check on family members, friends, and neighbors, especially those who are more vulnerable to heat-related illnesses.

-- Be aware of the signs and symptoms of heat exhaustion and heatstroke, and seek medical attention if necessary.
+- Be aware of the signs and symptoms of heat exhaustion and heatstroke, and seek medical attention if you experience any of these conditions.

 - Heavy sweating